 Developing the basic idea for a finished game took around a year and a half.
 The result is a cooperative card game with low entry barriers, perhaps even - with the exception of the necessary technology - no barriers at all.
 If you've never heard of Soviet Kitchen before, you can start playing straight away: shuffle and distribute cards, the app explains the rest.
 It works extremely well, in fact.
 The players seem to recognize that too.

 The card game was well received by visitors at SPIEL'19, reveals Jonas Kopcsek.
-The game “arrived larger than planned”.
-And so it is hardly surprising that after the “Kickstart” a revised unleashed version of Soviet Kitchen is now available.
-The project is far from over: They are now planning an expansion to five and six players, working on bug fixes and wanting to implement more “meat grinder skins” in the future in order to provide variety in terms of appearance.
+The game had “arrived on a larger scale than planned”.
+And so it's hardly surprising that after the "Kickstart" a revised Unleashed version of Soviet Kitchen is now available.
+The project is far from finished: an extension to five and six players is now being planned, bug fixes are being worked on and in the future they want to implement more “meat grinder skins” in order to provide variety from a purely visual point of view.

-Often requested and on Hybr's agenda: A child-friendly version of Soviet Kitchen.
+Frequently requested and on the Hybr agenda: A child-friendly version of Soviet Kitchen.
 Then without, alcohol, ammunition and hand grenades.
-Instead, the aim is to feed a monster that is allergic to vitamins.
-Could the game with “harmful vitamins” convey the wrong message?
-No, parents would not have given negative feedback on this either.
-It's about fun, the joke is clearly the focus - even children can easily grasp that.
+Instead, it's about feeding a monster that's allergic to vitamins.
+Could playing with “harmful vitamins” possibly convey the wrong message?
+No, parents would not have given any negative feedback either.
+It's all about fun, the focus is clearly on the joke - even children can easily grasp that.
 Probably even better with the visualization aids of an app.

-Hybr is already planning the future.
-Jonas Kopcsek announces a new title based on the trend of “Social Deduction” games.
-“It's a topic that we like to play ourselves,” says Kopcsek and knows what can make games like this less fun: “It's going to be a social deduction game that works with three or more players.
-And there will be no knock-out ”.
-So if you put your character against the wall and drop out in a conventional social deduction game, you can slip into a different role with the idea of Hybr and continue playing.
-So you are not thrown out of the game immediately, but take on several roles - if these are all used up, you are probably also thrown out of the game with Hybr's vision of social deduction.
+Hybr is already planning for the future.
+Jonas Kopcsek announces a new title based on the trend of social deduction games.
+"It's a topic that we like to play ourselves," says Kopcsek and knows what can take the fun out of games like this: "It's going to be a social deduction game that works for three or more players.
+And there will be no knock-out."
+So if you put your character against the wall and are eliminated in a conventional social deduction game, you can slip into a different role in the idea of Hybr and continue playing.
+So you don't get kicked out of the game right away, but take on several roles - if they're all used up, you'll probably get kicked out of the game with Hybr's vision of social deduction as well.

 And the hybrid component?
-It is there, but rather unobtrusive: “The app takes over the narrator,” reveals the software developer.
-In addition, the use of software can be used to promote covert play.
-This is particularly important with social deduction games.
-Despite all the technology, Hybr sticks to one basic idea: “You should interact with the phone as little as possible,” explains Jonas Kopcsek.
+It is there, but rather unobtrusive: "The app takes over the narrator," reveals the software developer.
+In addition, one can promote the hidden game through the use of software.
+This is particularly important in social deduction games.
+Despite all the technology, Hybr sticks to one basic idea: "You should interact with the phone as little as possible," explains Jonas Kopcsek.

-There is more to the start-up than just game development.
-Hybr was founded on the basis of a scholarship that supports students and graduates in implementing “innovative technology-oriented or knowledge-based projects with significant unique selling points and good economic prospects”.
-What sounds complicated should mean: Hybr is supposed to make a contribution to the scientific landscape and therefore also has a research assignment.
-Hybr follows this technical research aspect with a focus on so-called “object tracking”.
-Instead of deliberately holding objects in front of a camera, for example, game pieces or game board setups could be recognized by placing the smartphone next to the playing field.
-The effects on the market for parlor games could be noticeable, for example in the area of miniature games or for the explanations of rules - provided the technology works and is ready for the market.
+There is more to the start-up than just game development anyway.
+Hybr founded out of a scholarship that supports students and graduates in implementing “innovative technology-oriented or knowledge-based projects with significant unique selling points and good prospects of economic success”.
+What sounds complicated actually means: Hybr should make a contribution to the scientific landscape and therefore also has a research mandate.
+Hybr meets this technical research aspect with a focus on so-called "object tracking".
+Instead of deliberately holding objects in front of a camera, for example, game pieces or game board configurations could be recognized by placing the smartphone next to the game field.
+The effects on the board game market could be noticeable, for example in the area of miniature games or for rule explanations - provided the technology works and becomes marketable.
 In any case, the young founders are not lacking in ideas and motivation.
-Further information is available at hybrid.co.
+More information is available at hybrid.co.